-All students who are identified as having a disability will be invited to meet with the Student Support Manager and Year Manager to confirm a Learning Support Agreement (LSA).
+All students who are identified as having a disability will be invited to meet with the Head of Academic Administration and Student Support and to confirm a Learning Support Agreement (LSA) the Support Through Studies Procedure.
 This is a written agreement between the student and the school which describes the type of support which is required and the way in which it will be provided.
 It is a practical and positive way of informing those teaching and working with students of these decisions.
 With the student's permission copies are circulated to the members of staff named on the agreement.
 There will be termly appointments to review this plan and make adjustments if needed, but students can also request an appointment to review the plan if they do not feel the support needed is being carried out, or is not enough for their needs.